 The purpose of IEP meetings

-So how often do IEP meetings take place?
-The first IEP meeting must happen within 30 days after the school decides your child is eligible for special education.
-That meeting will launch your child’s program.
-Once the plan is finalized, your child will start getting services and supports.
+The initial IEP meeting begins your child’s program.
+It must take place within 30 days after the school decides your child is eligible.
+Once the IEP is finalized, your child will receive services and supports.

 By the time your child is 16, the meeting will also include transition planning.
 At that point (if not sooner), your child will be at the IEP meetings.

 How to prepare for IEP meetings

 Come prepared with all the things that can help you have a productive meeting.
 These include a notepad or recording device (if your state allows one), your child’s last IEP, and a list of accommodations you’d like to propose.
 Having a binder of all the materials can help.